 All other income is accounted for on a time-apportioned accrual basis and is recognised in the Income Statement.
+Costs in relation to the purchase or sale of investments are recognised as a capital expense.

 Expenses

 All expenses are accounted for on an accruals basis.
 In respect of the analysis between revenue and capital items presented within the income statement, all expenses have been prescribed as revenue items except as follows: